Strip programming: Overview

 Michael Grade was responsible for introducing stripped and stranded schedules to the BBC's television service in the United Kingdom in his role as controller of BBC1: from February 18, 1985, onward, the weekday evening schedule has consisted almost entirely of half-hour or hour-long programs starting on the hour, or half-hour (the BBC channels never carried spot advertising).
 For example, Grade's new schedule provided at 19:00, the talk show Wogan thrice weekly and two episodes of EastEnders and fixed the national news at 18:00 and 21:00, and regional news at 18:30.
 Before this date, programs might start at almost any time and programs could have different times on consecutive weeks or even days, for example:

 Compare with a 2007 schedule for the same channel:

 Stripping has also become an even more common practice on many British channels since the introduction of multi-channel cable and satellite television in the 1990s.

-In many other countries, even new episodes of various series are aired every weekday.
+In many other countries, new episodes of various series are aired every weekday.
 For example, if such a station gets the most recent season of a television series originating from the United States, the episodes will air in this way for two or three weeks, after which they are replaced by another show in the same timeslot.

 In Australia, Network Ten and its sister station Eleven have stripped The Simpsons for many years, airing the show daily at 6:00 p.m., which is traditionally the news hour on rivals Seven Network and Nine Network.
 Despite some attempts to fill this slot with original programming, The Simpsons stripped at 6:00 p.m. remained a mainstay of Australian television, only ending when CBS Corporation took control of Ten and Eleven in 2017 and ended their output deal with 20th Century Fox Television; 7mate now carries it in various timeslots.

+In the Philippines, Kapamilya Channel, A2Z, ALLTV and GMA Network are consistently airing It's Showtime on the same hours, at 12:00 p.m. until at 2:30 p.m., every Monday to Saturday.